chudisoft/auto_image_printer/Readme.md

 Auto Photo Printer is a C#-based Console designed to automatically detect new JPEG or JPG images added to a specified folder, convert them to a printable PDF, and send them to the default printer.
 This script is tailored for Windows OS and is ideal for scenarios where automated image printing is required.

-This project also provides C# Console that captures a photo from a camera, saves it, and prints the image in a specified position on an A4 paper.
-This is particularly useful for printing photos on pre-printed templates, such as newspaper-style layouts.

 ## Features

 - **Automatic Image Detection**: The script monitors a specified folder and automatically processes new `.jpg` or `.jpeg` files added to the folder.